TheArchives/Docs/docs/index.md

   do try to look out for each other when appropriate.
 If there's a problem, raise it with another staffer.
 We'll be happy to help.
 * You get to contribute to the community in many direct and active ways.
-You need complain about the griefers and spammers no longer!
+You need complain about griefers and spammers no longer!
 Simply kick/ban them yourself in accordance with [the rules](https://archivesmc.com/rules).

 Still here?
 Have I not scared you away yet?
 Excellent, keep on reading!